mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 specified storage engine, a warning is issued and the server's default storage engine setting is used instead.

-The operation uses a consistent snapshot by default to read from the database(s) selected.
-You can change the locking mode by using the :option:`--locking` option.
-You can turn off locking altogether ('no-locks') or use only table locks ('lock-all').
-The default value is 'snapshot'.
-Additionally, WRITE locks are used to lock the destination tables during the copy.
+By default, the operation uses a consistent snapshot to read the source databases.
+To change the locking mode, use the :option:`--locking` option with a locking type value.
+Use a value of **no-locks** to turn off locking altogether or **lock-all** to use only table locks.
+The default value is **snapshot**.
+Additionally, the utility uses WRITE locks to lock the destination tables during the copy.

-You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to access all objects in the operation.
-For details, see :ref:`mysqldbcopy-notes`.

 OPTIONS
 -------